 Collecting the Data

 Obviously, I created a spreadsheet for the 100 Days of Fitness challenge.
 This time, we’re working on a point-based system to help gamify the process.
-I go over the points in the first update post below, but the gist of it is steps are each worth a point while one pound of weight lifting is worth one-tenth of a point.
+The gist of it is that steps are each worth a point, while one pound of weight lifting is worth one-tenth of a point.

 That’s because we’re focusing more on burning fat than bodybuilding.

-Anything with the default white background are estimations based on previous numbers and are subject to change as time progresses.
+Anything with the default white background are estimations based on previous numbers and is subject to change as time progresses.

 The Current Point System